jvannier/snok/README.md

 # Snok

 Which is just "snake" remade using only vanillia JavaScript, HTML, and CSS.
-And this time you're a cat, collecting glitter to leave everywhere.
+And this time you're a cat, collecting sparkles to leave everywhere.

-Goal: How much glitter can you collect?!
+Goal: How many sparkles can you collect?!
 Can you beat the high score?

 # Prerequisites for running it